amramer101/Azure-FinOps-Sentinel/README.md

 Body (or HTML Content): Crucially, ensure you select body from the "Dynamic content" list (from the HTTP Request trigger).
 Make sure the email connector's settings explicitly state that the body content is HTML.
 For SendGrid, this is typically done by setting "html": "@{triggerBody().body}" and "ishtml": true.

 🚀 Usage
 Once deployed and configured, the finops_sentinel_function will automatically run based on its timer schedule (0 0 */6 * * * means every 6 hours).

-You can also manually trigger the function from the Azure Portal for testing purposes.
+Manual triggers are available via Azure Portal for testing.

 Expected Output
-Email Notifications: You will receive a professional, well-formatted HTML report in your inbox (sent to ADMIN_EMAIL) detailing all identified wasted resources.
+Email Notifications: Professional HTML reports detailing waste sent to ADMIN_EMAIL.

-Blob Storage Reports: HTML report files will be saved in your designated Blob Storage container (reports).
+Blob Storage Reports: HTML reports saved to the configured Blob Storage container.

-Azure Tags: Resources identified as waste candidates will be tagged with FinOps-Status: Waste-Candidate-*.
+Azure Tags: Waste candidates tagged with FinOps-Status: Waste-Candidate-*.

-Azure Function Logs: Detailed logs will be available in Azure Monitor / Application Insights, showing the function's execution status, discovered resources, and any errors.
+Azure Function Logs: Detailed execution logs available in Azure Monitor/Application Insights.

 🤝 Contributing
 Contributions are welcome!
 If you have suggestions for improvements, new waste detection patterns, or bug fixes, please open an issue or submit a pull request.